voloko/uki/docs/core/builder.markdown

 Note that there's no additional magic in builder.
 It simply copies properties to a view without any modification.
-For example `childViews` will be just passed as a json array to the view.
+For example `childViews` will be just passed as a JSON array to the view.
 And view will build those `childViews` itself:

     builder.build({ view: 'Container', childViews: [
         { view: 'Button', label: 'Hello' }